Akash-Preiyan/Heart_Disease_Prediction/README.md

 This project predicts the likelihood of a person having heart disease based on various medical inputs.
 It's a full stack project built using:

-- 🧠 Machine Learning (Logistic Regression)
+- 🧠 Machine Learning (Random Forest Classifier)
 - ⚙️ FastAPIfor backend API
 - 🎨 React + Vite + Tailwind CSS for frontend